 An estimated 191,930 cases of prostate cancer are expected to be diagnosed in the U.S. every year, according to the National Cancer Institute.
 Roughly 3.3 million people are living with it.
 On average, one in nine men will be diagnosed in his lifetime.

 Anyone with a prostate, regardless of gender identity, has some risk of prostate cancer.
 Other main risk factors include:

 - Age: Prostate cancer is rare before age 40.
 The prostate tends to get bigger as men age, and most diagnoses occur in men who are 65 or older.

-- Race/ethnicity: Black men have a higher risk for aggressive prostate cancer at a younger age.
+- Race/ethnicity: Black men have a higher risk of aggressive prostate cancer at a younger age.

 - Family history: Men who have one or more close relatives (parent, sibling or child) with prostate cancer are at higher risk.

 - Genetics: People with changes in two genes, known as BRCA1 and BRCA2, are more likely to have prostate cancer and more likely to have a more aggressive form of the disease.
 OHSU offers expert genetic counseling and testing to help patients learn about and manage their risk.